 OVERVIEW: Henry E. Niles Foundation primarily supports projects that address education, economic self-sufficiency, access to healthcare, public health and sanitation.

 IP TAKE: This foundation funds organizations with pilot projects or those that test innovative program approaches to global development challenges.
-The foundation prefers outfits hustling to get additional funding from other sources.
-So while its grantmaking reflects some measured risk, it does not necessarily want to be an organization’s sole financial supporter.
+While its grantmaking reflects some measured risk, it does not necessarily want to be an organization’s sole financial supporter.

 PROFILE: In 1952, Henry E. Niles took a leave of absence from his post at the Baltimore Life Insurance Company to serve as the deputy director of the United States Technical Cooperation Mission to India.
 While abroad, he advanced the mission’s efforts to provide economic and technical assistance around the country.
 The Henry E. Niles Foundation seeks to nurture and “[uplift] people in need.”
 It prioritizes giving to education, economic self-sufficiency, access to healthcare, public health and sanitation.